leon9991/100-days-of-code/log.md

 ### Day 2: May 15, 2021

-**Today's Progress**: Tried out a few JavaScript components on my personal website
+**Today's Progress**: Tried out a few JavaScript components on my personal website.

 **Thoughts:** I am beginning to really like JavaScript.
 It seems very straight-forward in all aspects and haven't encountered any counter-intuitive aspects of it.